ojasookert/pingo/README.md

 ## 4. Patch the local version of the application

-This means you should investigate the application throroughly and patch any found vulnerabilities while documenting found issues and applied mitigations.
+This means you should investigate the application thoroughly and patch any found vulnerabilities while documenting found issues and applied mitigations.

 ## 5. Enable Web Application Firewall